jackdewinter/pymarkdown/newdocs/src/usual.md

   emphasis within a list block that is nested within a block quote block" will cause the severity to get downgraded at least three times.
 - With features, the biggest factor in our estimation is the amount of work needed to implement and test the feature.
-For a new parser extension, simple behavior changes are easy, with inline changes, leaf block changes, and container block changes increasing the effort exponentially.
-As a contrast, a new plugin rule typically has a narrowly defined scope, allowing the implementation and testing to be estimated as low effort.
+And while we can shortcut the work sometimes, our estimates are almost always conservative to ensure that we do not take on too much work.

 Hopefully, that does not sound too [wishy-washy](https://www.merriam-webster.com/dictionary/wishy-washy).
 A summary